The Best Flea Treatment for Dogs

 Zodiac Flea & Tick Dog Collar

-We wanted spot-on that could also kill ticks.
+We wanted a spot-on that could also kill ticks.

-All of our top picks needed to kill adult fleas, but we found a handful of spot-ons medications that use insecticides to target ticks too.
+All of our remaining spot-on and oral treatments kill adult fleas, but we found a handful of spot-ons medications with insecticides that also target ticks.

 Activyl Tick Plus

 K9 Advantix II

 PetLock II Flea Treatment for Dogs

 PetLock Max Flea & Tick Treatment for Dogs

 Zodiac Spot-On Flea & Tick Control for Dogs & Puppies

 All the flea treatments on our list use insecticides to kill adult fleas.
 But Mike Potter, an entomologist at the University of Kentucky, says that the best way to get rid of fleas in your home is to use a combination of insecticides and insect-growth regulators (IGRs).
 Ralph Williams, PhD, a veterinarian and public health entomologist, agreed and explained: